observeinc/otel-setup-examples/typescript/README.md

 **Critical Implementation Rules**

+- **DO NOT** add additional routes, endpoints, or APIs when instrumenting
 - If existing otel instrumentation already has a logger provider with a log processor, add the appropriate log processor to their existing processors array as explained in the client/server example files.
 - If existing otel instrumentation already has a span processor, add the appropriate span processor and trace exporter to their existing spanProcessors array as explained in the client/server example files.
 - If existing otel instrumentation already has a metric reader, add the appropriate metric reader to their existing metricReaders array.
 If they use the deprecated metricReader field instead of metricReaders, replace it with the metricReaders field and add both readers to the array as explained in the client/server example files.